 One guidance counselor’s tips for helping students write engaging, effective college essays

-Posted by Helen Scotte Gordon
+Posted by Helen Scotte Gordon in 2014

-Helen Scotte Gordon is the Director of College Counseling at Moses Brown, an independent, college preparatory school in Providence, Rhode Island, founded in 1784 and enrolling 765 boys and girls, nursery through grade 12.
+Helen Scotte Gordon was the Director of College Counseling at Moses Brown, an independent, college preparatory school in Providence, Rhode Island, founded in 1784 and enrolling 765 boys and girls, nursery through grade 12.
 Guidance welcomes her perspective to our blog.

 As a follow-up to my last post on helping rising seniors kick off their college essays in summer, here are some tips I’ve refined over the years to help students get writing – and retain their authentic, touching teenage voices.
 I hope other guidance counselors and students will find them useful, as well.